 - Silica can be drawn into fibers at reasonably high temperatures, and has a conveniently broad glass transition (a relatively shallow viscosity curve).

 - Cleaving and fusion splicing of silica fibers works fairly well.

 - A silica fiber has an amazingly high mechanical strength against pulling and even bending, provided that the fiber is not too thick and that the surfaces are well prepared.
 The mechanical strength of a fiber can be further improved with a suitable polymer jacket.
 Even simple cleaving (breaking) of silica fiber ends can provide nicely flat surfaces with sufficient optical quality.

-- Silica glass can be doped with various materials.
+- Silica glass can be doped with various materials in order to improve various properties.
 One purpose of doping can be to raise the refractive index (e.g. with GeO2 or Al2O3) or to lower it (e.g. with fluorine or B2O3).
 Doping is also possible with laser-active ions (→ rare-earth-doped fibers) in order to obtain active fibers, to be used e.g. in fiber amplifiers or fiber lasers.
-The fiber core and sometimes the fiber cladding are doped, so that the material is effectively e.g. an aluminosilicate, germanosilicate, phosphosilicate or borosilicate glass.
-Particularly for active fibers, pure silica is usually not a very suitable host glass, because it exhibits a low solubility for rare earth ions.
+The fiber core and sometimes the fiber cladding are doped, so that the material is effectively e.g. an aluminosilicate, germanosilicate, phosphosilicate or borosilicate glass (→ silicate glasses).
+Particularly for active fibers, pure silica is usually not a very suitable host glass because it exhibits a low solubility for rare earth ions.
 This leads to quenching effects due to clustering of dopant ions, even for moderate doping concentrations.
 Aluminosilicates are much better in this respect.

 - Silica has a high damage threshold, i.e., a low tendency for phenomena such as laser-induced breakdown.
 This is important for, e.g., fiber amplifiers when applied for the amplification of short pulses.